exo-explore/exo/README.md

 The native way to access models running on exo is using the exo library with peer handles.
 See how in [this example for Llama 3](examples/llama3_distributed.py).

+exo starts a ChatGPT-like WebUI (powered by [tinygrad tinychat](https://github.com/tinygrad/tinygrad/tree/master/examples/tinychat)) on http://localhost:8000

-exo also starts a ChatGPT-compatible API endpoint on http://localhost:8000.
-Note: this is currently only supported by tail nodes (i.e. nodes selected to be at the end of the ring topology).
-Example request:
+For developers, exo also starts a ChatGPT-compatible API endpoint on http://localhost:8000/v1/chat/completions.
+Example with curl:

 ```sh
 curl http://localhost:8000/v1/chat/completions \